yatesdr/warlogix/README.md

 ## Limitations

-- Does not currently decode structs or UDT's
+- Does not currently decode structs or UDT's.
 - No auth for MQTT or configuring settings.
+- Only limited testing has been done on one ControlLogix PLC for the basic types.
+- This is a BETA release and will be improved as bugs are identified and remediated.

 ## Warnings